 If you have been deceived or defrauded by a car dealer, the auto fraud attorneys at Whitney, LLP, can explain your legal options and pursue compensation on your behalf, including unwinding bad deals and recovering compensation for fraud.

 Here are reviews from what some of our past clients have said about us, and here are some of our past settlement results in claims and lawsuits against car dealerships.
 We offer free consultations.
 Call us at (410) 583-8000 or use our online form to request your free initial consultation today.
-You will not incur any out-of-pocket fees or expenses.

 The Car Dealership Forged My Signature

 If you recently bought a vehicle in Fairland or a nearby community such as Calverton, Burtonsville, Carriage Hill or Colesville, it is wise for you to study the sales, finance or lease documents you were handed carefully.

 At Whitney, LLP, our attorneys know how to spot the signs of auto fraud and forgery, and can explain how dealers sometimes send banks contracts with forged initials and signatures that feature higher prices or charges for unwanted extras like gap insurance and extended warranties.

 Dealers may try to conceal forgery and fraud by lowering the interest rate in order to offset the higher selling price.
 That could leave you with a bigger loan to pay off even if the monthly payment is unchanged.
 Changes in the interest rate, monthly payment or loan balance, whether higher or lower, are signs of forgery and fraud.
 Forgery happens at large dealers selling new vehicles as well as at small used car lots.